Kuga

 Problem

 OwnStory began as a digital memorial platform — a niche product with steady but limited demand.
 The founder saw a larger opportunity: pivot into a **private digital story platform** for life moments — birthdays, weddings, graduations, travel, new babies, memorials — positioned explicitly against social media (private by default, owned by the user, designed for gifting rather than posting).
 Each story gets a QR code that attaches to a physical gift, so the digital and physical sides of a keepsake live together.
-The engineering problem was: ship that pivot, build out the supporting AI infrastructure for scale, and keep the original memorial / tribute products alive for existing customers — without a migration window.
+The engineering challenge was building out the AI infrastructure to support that pivot while keeping the platform reliable for existing customers.

 Constraints

-I joined as the founding engineer, working directly with the founder/CEO, with no BA or PM layer between an idea and shipped code.
-Three months from pivot decision to production launch for the new platform.
-Existing memorial and tribute products had to stay alive throughout — no scheduled downtime, no "we're rebuilding, check back."
+I joined the engineering team during this pivot, working alongside the founder/CEO with a lean process between an idea and shipped code.
+Three months from pivot decision to production launch.
 AI infrastructure had to be cost-aware from day one because budget ceilings were real and an unbounded LLM bill was a company-level risk.

 What I built